schwim0341/esx_trunk/README.md

 2) Run esx_trunk.sql in your DB app to modify your database.
 3) Add "start esx_trunk" to your server.cfg.

-TO PROTECT AGAINST RETURN KEYSPAM DUPLICATION EXPLOIT
+TO PROTECT AGAINST RETURN KEYSPAM DUPLICATION EXPLOIT CREDITS TO @LENZH FOR THR HELP
 4) You can either replace esx_menu_dialog with the version included in download or you can make the two commented changes in esx_menu_dialog/html/js/app.js.

 To configure: